rachel-sunrui/minimal-mistakes/_posts/2020-02-08-blog-generalization.md

 ---
-title: 'Studies notes regarding generalization in Deep learning'
+title: 'Theoritical and Empirical studies on generalization in Deep learning'
 date: 2020-02-10
 permalink: /posts/2020/02/generalization/
 tags: